 '''

 if ($1<2) { $1 = 2 }

 ncell = $1

 nclist.remove_all()

-cells.remove all()
+cells.remove_all()

 '''

 The first line ensures our net will have two or more cells.
-The last two lines use the List class's remove\all() to purge cells and nclist.
+The last two lines use the List class's remove_all() to purge cells and nclist.
 Of course we check this which is exactly what should happen.

 '''

 oc>createnet(1)

 oc>ncell

 2

 oc>createnet(2)

 oc>ncell

 2

 oc>createnet(3)

+oc>createnet(3)

 oc>ncell

 3

 oc>

 '''

 What else should go into makenet.hoc?
 How about procedures that make it easy to change the properties of the cells and connections?
-As a case in point, this lets us set all synaptic delays to the same value by calling delay() with an appropriate argument.
+For example, this lets us set all synaptic delays to the same value by calling delay() with an appropriate argument.
 Similar procs can take care of weights and cellular time constants.
 Setting ISIs seems more complicated at first, but after a few false starts we come up with